 1. Place to stay

-The “best place to stay” would depend on one’s budget.Bacolod as a wide array of places to choose from here’s the lists: Hotels and Resorts in Bacolod City.
+The “best place to stay” would depend on one’s budget.Bacolod as a wide array of places to choose from here’s the lists for your guidance: Hotels and Resorts in Bacolod City.

 2. Try Bacolod’s Sea Food